CiscoDevNet/cdo-deploy-sdc/README.md

 While Cisco Defense Orchestrator does supply a Linux VMWare image that has a configuration wizard, docker, and the needed packages already installed for the SDC and SEC services, many organizations may desire to run these services on their own Linux system rather than use the pre-packaged VMWare image.
 The reasons are many, but may include:  the organization may not have a VMWare implementation, the organization has a requirement to use a specific Linux distro, the organization has an existing docker eco-system, there are organizational boundaries and challenges that make it difficult to deploy new VMWare instances, simple lab usage, etc.

 ## System requirements
-These scripts were written using Ubuntu 20.04 (focal) and 22.04 (jammy) as the test system.
+These scripts were written using Ubuntu 20.04 (focal) and 22.04 (jammy) as the test systems.
 Your milage may vary on older Ubuntu releases.

 ### Ubuntu package requirements
 - Docker Engine (Community Edition) See the README-DOCKER.md to use the docker install script provided.